Ritesh-Ag/JavaAndroidDevCourse/README.md

 2. We assume that you have some prior knowledge of programming in any language.
 3. All your code will be pushed to GitHub, so if you haven't already, create a GitHub account.
 Create a repository and add only your mentor as a collaborator.
 The mentors GitHub IDs are: [Ritesh-Ag](https://github.com/Ritesh-Ag), [Namrata-jha](https://github.com/namrata-jha).
-4. For any doubt related to the course, you can directly contact to your mentor or you can open an issue in this repository.
+4. For any doubt related to the course, you can contact your mentor or you can open an issue in this repository.
 5. Create a README.md in your repository where you can keep track of your progress over the next month.
 The mentors will be using the README.md as a progress tracker.

 Some things to note:

-1. For any doubts, you can contact your mentor on whatsapp in the group and do not hestitate in asking questions.
+1. For any doubts, you can contact your mentor on the Whatsapp group and do not hestitate to ask questions.
-2. I encourage searching on google your doubts before asking to me as it will inculcate a strong habit of solving your problems on your own using google.
+2. We encourage Googling your doubts before asking as it will inculcate a strong habit of solving your problems on your own.
-3. Each week you will be provided with a task to complete which is to be completed in the same week.
-You will be submitting the code in github or you can send your code to your mentor.
+3. Each week you will be provided with a task to be completed within the same week.
+You will be submitting the code in GitHub or you can send your code to your mentor.

 # Prerequisites